redhat-developer/service-binding-operator/docs/ci.md

 configuration file at the top-level directory of the source code:
 `.yamllint`.

+The Python lint tools validate all python files.

 ### unit

 The `unit` target runs the unit tests.
 Some of the tests make use of mock objects.
 The unit tests don't require a dedicated OpenShift cluster, unlike end-to-end tests.
 It runs `test-unit` Makefile target.

-### e2e
+### acceptance

-The `e2e` run an end-to-end test against an operator running inside the CI cluster pod but connected to a freshly created temporary Openshift 4 cluster.
+The `acceptance` run acceptance tests against an operator running localy in the test container and connected to a freshly created temporary Openshift 4 cluster.
 It makes use of the `--up-local` option provided by the Operator SDK testing tool.
-It runs `test-e2e` Makefile target.
+It runs `test-acceptance` Makefile target.

-## Debugging e2e test
+## Debugging acceptance tests

 1. Login to https://api.ci.openshift.org
 2. Copy login command from top-right corner